Applying the Liouville-Lanczos Method of Time-Dependent Density-Functional Theory to Warm Dense Matter: Methods and Simulation Details

 which still allows for testing all dynamic features translated to the imaginary time domain \cite{Dornheim_prb_2023, Dornheim_insight_2022, Dornheim_PTR_2022}.

 In practice, the Lorentzian smearing parameter $\eta$ is introduced into the LR-TDDFT calculations to regularize $\chi(\vec q, \omega)$ (both in the standard LR-TDDFT and the LL method).
 This is done by adding a small imaginary part to the frequency, transforming it from $\omega$ to $\omega + i\eta$.
 As a result, discrete spectral features (lines) in the DSF are broadened \cite{Rocca_JCP_2008}.
 In the real frequency domain, this technique serves as a method to compute a continuous $\chi(\vec q, \omega)$, with a negligible impact on the shape and features of the DSF $S(\vec q, \omega)$.
 However, the effect of Lorentzian smearing on the ITCF $F(\vec q, \tau)$, computed using $S(\vec q, \omega)$ from LR-TDDFT, has not been considered in previous studies.
 This is a relevant question because XRTS measurements can be analyzed in the Laplace domain, which helps to circumvent the deconvolution problem of the XRTS spectrum with the source and instrument function $R(\omega)$ \cite{Dornheim_insight_2022, Dornheim_T2_2022}.
 Therefore, we also examine the impact of Lorentzian smearing employed in LR-TDDFT on the ITCF.
+We note that the broadening parameter $\eta$ is a feature of LR-TDDFT and is not needed in the PIMC simulations of the ITCF.